 Rapid changes in Brazilian political and economic conditions that have occurred and may occur require continued assessment of the risks associated with our activities and the adjustment of our business and operating strategy accordingly.
-Developments over which we have no control in the Brazilian economy or Brazilian government policies, including changes in the current policy and incentives adopted for financing exports of Brazilian goods, may have a material adverse effect on our business.
+Developments in Brazilian government policies, including changes in the current policy and incentives adopted for financing exports of Brazilian goods or in the Brazilian economy, over which we have no control, may have a material adverse effect on our business.